PhoebusLyubil/nextlevelanalytics.github.io/_posts/2016-05-26-Gerber_Statistic_and_Hierarchical_Risk_Parity.md

 ## Portfolio Allocation

-This section allocates portfolio by incorporating [Gerber Statistic](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2708678), factor modelling, and [Hierarchical Risk Parity](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2627803) framework.
-Gerber Statistic is aimed to improve the correlation/covariance matrix by filtering out data sets that do not move beyond a certain threshold.
+This section allocates portfolio by incorporating the [Gerber Statistic](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2708678), Factor Modelling, and the [Hierarchical Risk Parity](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2627803) framework.
+The Gerber Statistic is aimed to improve the correlation/covariance matrix by filtering out data sets that do not move beyond a certain threshold.
 The HRP framework is used to allocate weightings by clustering securities based on their similarities and then enforce a risk parity among the clusters.

 The steps to generate portfolio weightings for each period is as follows